zephyriousss/ZephDeaths/README.md

 - Customizable icon size, font size, font color, text position
 - Option to hide the default Blizzard death counter
 - Death flash effect on the skull icon
-- Session persistence across /reload
-- Manual tracking mode for use outside keystones
+- Manual tracking and testing modes for use outside keystones (so you can configure it before entering a key)
-- Feign Death filtering (spell ID based, works on all locales)

 ## Install
 Download the two files and place them in:
 `World of Warcraft/_retail_/Interface/AddOns/ZephDeaths/`

-Or clone this repo directly into your AddOns folder.

 ## Commands
 - `/zd` — show help